Learn How to Grow Water Lilies in Glasses and set an ultra mini pond for your home that can fit on tabletops, bookshelves, and desks!

 1. Tropical Water Lilies

-Tropical water lilies are warm-water plants and can not withstand water temperatures below 60 F. These lilies have colorful and large blooms and generally open for three to four days at a time.
+Tropical water lilies are warm-water plants and can not withstand water temperatures below 50 F (10 C) for a long time.
+These lilies have colorful and large blooms and generally open for three to four days at a time.
 There are both day and night flowering varieties available.

 2. Hardy Water Lilies